 At the end of the 19th century some houses for skilled workers were built with the latest luxury - an indoor toilet.

 Most homes also had a scullery.
 In it was a 'copper', a metal container for washing clothes.
 The copper was filled with water and soap powder was added.
 To wash the clothes they were turned with a wooden tool called a dolly.
 Or you used a metal plunger with holes in it to push clothes up and down.
 Wet clothes were wrung through a device called a mangle or wringer to dry them.
-The clothes wringer or mangle was invented in 1850 by Robert Tasker.

 At the beginning of the 19th century people cooked over an open fire.
 This was very wasteful as most of the heat went up the chimney.
 In the 1820s an iron cooker called a range was introduced.
 It was a much more efficient way of cooking because most of the heat was contained within.
 By the mid-19th century ranges were common.
 Most of them had a boiler behind the coal fire where water was heated.

 However even at the end of the 19th century there were still many families living in one room.
 Old houses were sometimes divided up into separate dwellings.
 Sometimes if windows were broken slum landlords could not or would not replace them.
 So they were 'repaired' with paper.
 Or rags were stuffed into holes in the glass.

 Gaslight first became common in well off people's homes in the 1840s.
 By the late 1870s most working class homes had gaslight, at least downstairs.
 Bedrooms might have oil lamps.
 Gas fires first became common in the 1880s.
 Gas cookers first became common in the 1890s.

 Joseph Swan invented the electric light bulb in 1878.
 Edison invented an improved version in 1879.
 However electric light was expensive and it took a long time to replace gas in people's homes.